the dust never really settled

 My hope is that you will enjoy this site and let me know any thoughts, positive or negative, you have.
-The submission form is at the bottom of the last page (PURPLE POETRY).

 th’ dust never really settled